maxxkrakoa/toodledo2todoist/README.md

 ## TODO
-There seems to be a problem when importing "Bimonthly" tasks (the same problem occurs when calling them "every 2 months")
+There seems to be a problem when importing "Bimonthly" tasks (the same problem occurs when calling them "every 2 months").
+Turns out it is impossible to create recurring events that start in the past.